kevinckorir/kevinckorir/README.md

 - 👋 Hi, I’m Kevin Korir
-- 👀 I’m interested in Data science and web development
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning C, Python and Javascript
-- 💞️ I’m looking to collaborate on Data science projects and front-end projects
+- 💞️ I’m looking to collaborate on software development projects
 - 📫 How to reach me https://www.linkedin.com/in/kevin-korir-8142451bb/

 <!---